mredenti/Kokkos/Exercises2/vectorAdd/README.md

 ```

-# Tutorial 01: Say Hello to CUDA
+# Tutorial 01: Vector Addition

 ## Introduction

-This tutorial is an introduction for writing your first CUDA C program and offload computation to a GPU.
-We will use CUDA runtime API throughout this tutorial.
+This tutorial is an introduction for writing your first C++-Kokkos program and offload computation to a GPU.

-CUDA is a platform and programming model for CUDA-enabled GPUs.
-The platform exposes GPUs for general purpose computing.
-CUDA provides C/C++ language extension and APIs for programming and managing GPUs.

 In CUDA programming, both CPUs and GPUs are used for computing.
-Typically, we refer to CPU and GPU system as *host* and *device*, respectively.
-CPUs and GPUs are separated platforms with their own memory space.
-Typically, we run serial workload on CPU and offload parallel computation to GPUs.

 ## A quick comparison between CUDA and C